vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Hardships often prepare ordinary people for an extraordinary destiny." - C.S.
 Lewis
 > 1. "Do not be pushed around by the fears in your mind.
 Be led by the dreams in your heart."
 > 1. "When the going gets tough, the tough get going."
-> 1. "Believe you can, and you're halfway there." - Theodore Roosevelt
+> 1. "Believe you can, and you are halfway there." - Theodore Roosevelt
 > 1. "Your time is limited, Do not waste it living someone else's life." - Steve Jobs
 > 1. "If you are not willing to risk the usual, you will have to settle for the ordinary." - Jim Rohn
 > 1. "What we achieve inwardly will change outer reality." - Plutarch